tdg5/reqless-core/README.md

 		# what code to run.
 For instance, it might be 'foo.bar.FooJob'
 		'type'        : '...',

-		# This is the priority of the job -- lower means more priority.
+		# This is the priority of the job -- higher means more priority.
 		# The default is 0
 		'priority'    : 0,